ABEDAVIDscripts/Blinkit_EDA_And_Interactive_Dashboard_Project_With_MS.Excel/README.md

 - Use: Foundation for all analysis and visualization.

 **2. Analysis Sheet**
-- Purpose: Contains derived metrics, trends, and insights.
+- Purpose: Contains derived metrics, trends, and creating visualization insights.
 - Key Features:
   - Calculations for Total Sales, Average Sales, Number of Items, and Average Rating.
   - Detailed analysis for fat Content, outlet type, location, and other dimensions.